A common problem in Python is finding out where a specific item is in a list. There are a few ways to do that.

 Conclusion

-We have covered a few ways to get the position of an item in a list and while doing that we have used several Python constructs:
+We have covered a few ways to get the index of an element in a list and while doing that we have used several Python constructs:

 - List index() method